luidav/software-testing-portfolio/README.md

 ## Test Cases

-###Test Case 1: User Login – Valid Credentials
+### Test Case 1: User Login – Valid Credentials
-*Feature: Login
+-Feature: Login

-*Scenario: User logs in using a valid email and password
+-Scenario: User logs in using a valid email and password

-*Steps:
+-Steps:

 1. Navigate to Goodreads homepage